Shelburne, Nova Scotia: Environmental hazards

-The Environmental Noxiousness, Racial Inequities & Community Health Project (the ENRICH Project), conducted research within the community to display that waste dumps are disproportionately located in African Nova Scotian and Miꞌkmaq communities throughout Nova Scotia.
+The Environmental Noxiousness, Racial Inequities & Community Health Project (the ENRICH Project), conducted research within the community to display that waste dumps are disproportionately located in African Nova Scotian and Miꞌkmaq communities throughout Nova Scotia which have been highlighted as examples of environmental racism in Nova Scotia.
 They found evidence that these communities suffer from increased rates of cancer, respiratory illnesses, and other chronic diseases.
 The collaboration of the ENRICH Project with local communities sparked ideas of creating a grassroots movement amongst community members.
 They founded the South End Environmental Injustice Society (SEED), a nonprofit community initiative that represents a response to establishment of the landfill near the African Nova Scotian and low-income community in Shelburne.

 SEED allowed members of the community to express their concerns regarding the Morvan Road Landfill, forming partnerships to address these issues.
 Further raising awareness about health concerns, they conducted research to determine the link between cancer rates within the African Nova Scotian communities in the south end.
 Their community map discovered the higher prevalence of cancer amongst African men in comparison to the general community, pushing them to discover why the proximity impacts both physical and mental health concerns.
 SEED collaborated with the ENRICH project to conduct research on the water quality, in search of contaminants that might explain the increased cancer rates.
 This collaboration not only provided statistical evidence but allowed their voices to be heard at a government level.
 After the completion of inspections in June 2016, they closed the dump to waste outside of community disposal.
 SEED, along with other community members, continued their efforts after concern of the landfill still affecting community health, eventually leading to the closure of the landfill in December 2016.

-This has since moved toward combating environmental racism in Canada as a whole, leading to the establishment of Bill C-230, a National Strategy to Redress Environmental Racism.
-This bill is still in the works of approval but if it passes through the Senate it would be Canada's first legislation to combat environmental racism.
+This has since moved toward combating "environmental racism" in Canada as a whole, leading to the establishment of Bill C-230.